openzipkin/zipkin-dependencies/README.md

 commits to master.

 ### Docker Images
-Released versions of zipkin-server are published to Docker Hub as `openzipkin/zipkin-dependencies` and GitHub Container Registry as `ghcr.io/openzipkin/zipkin-dependencies`.
+Released versions of zipkin-dependencies are published to Docker Hub as `openzipkin/zipkin-dependencies` and GitHub Container Registry as `ghcr.io/openzipkin/zipkin-dependencies`.

 See [docker](./docker) for details.